survos/survos-documentation-orig/modules/survey-types/ongoing_api.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _app_field_type:
+..  _ongoing_api_type:

-Survos Mobile Surveys
+Via API Surveys
 =======================================
-Survos Mobile App for Field Data Collection
+Data is populated via API

 Basic Workflow
 -------------------------
-* Configure a Survos Mobile Survey
+* Configure a Via API Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate